umabkota/fa18-523-71/paper/paper.md

-- Application in Manufacturing Industries/:
+- Application in Manufacturing Industries /: